AdaptiveCity/acp_data_strategy/DATABASE.md

 + description - Crate description.
 + acp_boundary - This attribute stores the coordinates of the vertices of the polygon forming the object.
 Any object would be mapped to a polygon having each vertex corresponding to the In-building coordinate of the building this crate belongs to.
 The standard being to start from the vertex on the leftmost lower corner of the object and then moving counter-clockwise.
 Format is of the form {x1, y1, x2, y2, ...}.
 + parent_crate_id - The crate in BIM in which this crate is included.
++ acp_location - Location coordinates of the crate in the local in-building coordinate system.

 ### indoor_system_metadata
 This table stores the constants required for the translation In-building <-> Global.
 It has two columns;